Pascal (programming language): The Pascal-P system

 To propagate the language rapidly, a compiler porting kit was created in Zürich that included a compiler that generated so called p-code for a virtual stack machine, i.e., code that lends itself to reasonably efficient interpretation, along with an interpreter for that code – the Pascal-P system.
 The P-system compilers were named Pascal-P1, Pascal-P2, Pascal-P3, and Pascal-P4.
 Pascal-P1 was the first version, and Pascal-P4 was the last to come from Zürich.
 The version termed Pascal-P1 was coined after the fact for the many different sources for Pascal-P that existed.
 The compiler was redesigned to enhance portability, and issued as Pascal-P2.
 This code was later enhanced to become Pascal-P3, with an intermediate code backward compatible with Pascal-P2, and Pascal-P4, which was not backward compatible.

-The Pascal-P4 compiler–interpreter can still be run and compiled on systems compatible with original Pascal.
+The Pascal-P4 compiler–interpreter can still be run and compiled on systems compatible with original Pascal (as can Pascal-P2).
 However, it only accepts a subset of the Pascal language.

 Pascal-P5, created outside the Zürich group, accepts the full Pascal language and includes ISO 7185 compatibility.

+Pascal-P6 is a follow on to Pascal-P5 that along with other features, aims to be a compiler for specific CPUs, including AMD64.

 UCSD Pascal branched off Pascal-P2, where Kenneth Bowles used it to create the interpretive UCSD p-System.
 It was one of three operating systems available at the launch of the original IBM Personal Computer.
 UCSD Pascal used an intermediate code based on byte values, and thus was one of the earliest bytecode compilers.
-Apple Pascal was released in 1979 for the Apple 2 and Apple 3 computer systems.
+Apple Pascal was released in 1979 for the Apple II and Apple III computer systems.
 It was an implementation of, or largely based on, UCSD Pascal.
-Pascal-P1 through Pascal-P4 was not, but rather based on the CDC 6600 60-bit word length.
+Pascal-P1 through Pascal-P4 were not, but rather based on the CDC 6600 60-bit word length.

-A compiler based on the Pascal-P5 compiler, which created native binary object files, was released for the IBM System/370 mainframe computer by the Australian Atomic Energy Commission; it was named the AAEC Pascal 8000 Compiler after the abbreviation of the name of the commission.
+A compiler based on the Pascal-P4 compiler, which created native binary object files, was released for the IBM System/370 mainframe computer by the Australian Atomic Energy Commission; it was named the AAEC Pascal 8000 Compiler after the abbreviation of the name of the commission.